Introduction

 How long are these 3PL contracts?

-Depends on a lot of aspects.
+It depends on many aspects.
 More extended contracts may provide additional discounts, but if you’re brand new to using a 3PL, you may not want long contracts.
 Make sure you provide appropriate “outs” if SLAs are not met.

 How We Can You Find a Top Tier 3PL